taymourniazi/SHU/Big Data - Distributed Systems/README.md

 ## Acquiring, Manipulating Data in Hadoop, Hive, Pig (Hue) - Wordcount program

-run Hadoop and pass it some parameters that tell it to do the wordcount.
+Run Hadoop and pass it some parameters that tell it to do the wordcount.
 The first word is hadoop, to call the hadoop executable.
 The parameters
 that follow in this case are:
 • jar – to tell hadoop to run a jar file